Requesting a home visit

 A patient is housebound if they are unable to leave their home at all, or if they require significant assistance to leave the house due to illness, frailty, surgery, disability, mental ill health, or nearing end of life

-A patient who is too ill to attend surgery can request a visit by contacting us between the hours of 9.00am and 10.30am.
+A patient who is housebound can request a visit by contacting us between the hours of 9.00am and 10.30am.
 A brief description of the symptoms should be given.

 If the doctor is on his/her rounds the receptionist or nurse will help and advise until the doctor is located.

 Please note that County Health Partnerships operates from a strict criteria of what is considered to be a housebound patient.
 If you are unsure about this please contact the surgery for more information.

 If you can get assistance in order to enable you to attend the surgery, please make an appointment.

 Home Visit Triage and Prioritisation